-COM 616 - Environmental Info Campaigns
+COM 616 - Campaigns for Health & Envrmt

 This reading and writing intensive, seminar-style course explores theories and practical aspects of environmental information campaigns and community-based social marketing campaigns.
 The theories and frameworks presented in this course apply to health issues as well as environmental issues.
 This course has a strong applied component.